MHaubenstock/File-Encrypter/README.md

 # File-Encrypter
-File encryption using Cipher Block Chaining.
+File encryption using triple DES in Outside Chaining Mode or Inside Chaining Mode